-It takes about 45 to 60 days to process your state certification application, depending on the complexity and completeness of your application.
+It takes about 60 days from receipt of the fee to process your state certification application.
+It also depends on the complexity and completeness of your application.
 Here’s what you can expect:

 - Within a week of receiving your online application, we will email you to let you know we have assigned your application to a certification analyst.

 - An analyst will review your application and documents, and call you in about two weeks with questions and any needed additional information.